This post covers the best things to do in Boston in September, updated for 2021 and including free, nighttime, as well as family-friendly activities.

 Free Museum Day

-Hosted by Smithsonian Magazine on September 21, 2019, over 1200 museums throughout the country will open their doors for free on September 22nd.
+Hosted by Smithsonian Magazine on September 18th, 2021, over 1200 museums throughout the country will open their doors for free.

 Some of the Boston area museums included are the Boston Fine Arts Museum, the Harvard Art and Natural History Museums, and the Peabody Museum of Archeology and Ethnology.